For years, old timers and fishing veterans have told tales of ‘hybrid‘ largemouth and smallmouth bass…

 Employed by the Illinois Natural History Survey, he and his colleague and graduate student, Paul Beaty, studied hybrids to determine their ultimate value to fisheries managers and sports fishermen.

-Childers and Beaty found that different black bass species failed to hybridize when stocked in the same ponds, except for largemouth bass and smallmouth bass.
+Childers and Beaty both determined that black bass species failed to hybridize when stocked together in the same ponds, except for largemouth bass and smallmouth bass.

 These two produced offspring that grew at a faster rate than either parent species, were deeper-bodied and reproduced at 1 year old when Illinois bass typically reproduced at 2 years old.